pranjalg13/punch-family-tree/README.md

 This is a command line tool for managing a family tree.
 It allows users to add persons, define relationships between them, and query information about the family tree.

+### Relationship Interface
+The Relationship interface is used to define different types of relationships that can exist between persons in the family tree.
+It provides a way to specify and manage the connections between individuals.

 ### Usage
 To use the family tree command line tool, you can enter the following commands: